 “My avoidant behavior comes from my most basic need of being connected.”
-If this resonates with you, this exercise may be valuable to you.
+If this resonates with you, then this self-inquiry exercise may be valuable to you.

 Self-Observation on my avoidant nature